 The siblings – Sikkil Kunjumani (1927 – 2010) and Sikkil Neela (1940 – ), together known as ‘Sikkil Sisters’ are famed flautists of Carnatic music.
-They belong to a family of musicians mostly associated with the music instrument flute.
+They belong to a family of musicians mostly associated with the musical instrument, the flute.
 Sikkil Mala Chandrasekar, the daughter of Sikkil Neela has accompanied the Sikkil Sisters for many of their performances.
-While most of the members of Sikkil family are well-known flautists, Sikkil Kunjumani’s grandson Sikkil Gurucharan is a Carnatic vocalist and a prominent name of present generation.
-The sisters were married to retired air force officer K. S. Venkataraman who passed away in 2007.
-Elder sister passed away three years later.
+While most of the members of the Sikkil family are well-known flautists, Sikkil Kunjumani’s grandson Sikkil Gurucharan is a Carnatic vocalist and a prominent name of the present generation.
+The sisters were married to retired Air Force officer K. S. Venkataraman, who passed away in 2007.
+The elder sister passed away three years later.

-Sikkil Sisters – Some interesting and less-known facts
+Sikkil Sisters – Some interesting and lesser-known facts

 1. Sikkil Sisters shared same husband – K. S. Venkataraman, who worked in Air Force since the age of 18.
 He provided all the support to the musical journey of the siblings.
 He married the elder sister during Second World War, and later married Neela 15 years junior to him.